CDHZAYN/cartoonize_express/readme.md

   ```
    %cd cartoonize_express
   ```
-3. Run the below commands in the notebook cell to install the requirements.
+3. Run the below commands in the notebook cell to install the requirements (CAUTION: "pip install" may firstly uninstall some of existing packages, please check it previously).

   ```
    !npm install
-   !pip install -r requirements.txt
+   !pip install -U -r requirements.txt
   ```

 4. Config your pyngrok to solve NAT Traversal(ngrok account registration in advance needed).